cytoscape/cytoscape.js/documentation/md/core/init.md

   elements: [ /* ... */ ]
 });
 ```
+**`container`** : A HTML DOM element in which the graph should be rendered.
+This is optional if Cytoscape.js is run headlessly or if you initialise using jQuery (in which case your jQuery object already has an associated DOM element).

 **`selectionType`** : A string indicating the selection behaviour from user input.
 By default, this is set automatically for you based on the type of input device detected.
 On touch devices, `'additive'` is default &mdash; a new selection made by the user adds to the set of currenly selected elements.
 On mouse-input devices, `'single'` is default &mdash; a new selection made by the user becomes the entire set of currently selected elements (i.e. the previous elements are unselected).